ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2004-01-02-community-interests-and-priorities.md

 * Consider partnering with a school to identify books that are used in the classroom.
 * What could you do to spice up the event to make it more attractive for youth?
 Even serious topics can be made engaging.
 Perhaps have a debate coach (from the school?) organize a debate on the topic
-* Plan a follow-up activity (like the examples in 4.1 and 4.2) to generate more concrete ideas for doing something in your community.
+* Plan a follow-up activity (like the examples above) to generate more concrete ideas for doing something in your community.